ECT (Electro-convulsive therapy)

 saved patients' lives, and therefore the overall benefits are

 and may even ask for it if they find themselves becoming depressed

-Q What do those against ECT
+Q What do those against ECT say?

-There are many different views and many
+There are different views and reasons why

-have either accidentally or deliberately ignored how severe they
+psychiatrists have, either accidentally or deliberately, ignored

-Q What happens in other
+Q What happens in other countries?